Quit now

 The truth is that the practice of tobacco farming wreaks havoc on our planet and hurts everyone along the way.3

-This is unsurprising when you take a closer look at the huge scale of tobacco production worldwide: the tobacco industry produces a staggering six trillion cigarettes every year.10
+This is unsurprising when you take a closer look at the huge scale of tobacco production worldwide: The tobacco industry produces a staggering six trillion cigarettes every year.10

 What is tobacco farming, and why is it bad for our environment?

-The tobacco products on our shelves don’t begin their lives on a factory floor—instead these products begin as tobacco plants, which must be farmed and harvested.
+The tobacco products on our shelves don’t begin their lives on a factory floor – instead these products begin as tobacco plants, which must be farmed and harvested.

-Tobacco farming is often promoted as a viable, economically sustaining way of life in low and middle-income countries — enticing farmers to grow a crop that may generate cash, provide access to credit, and is somewhat resistant to market fluctuations like other crops.15 What often happens, however, is farmers are locked into contracts with transnational companies unable to negotiate fair terms, forced to sell their tobacco leaf to leaf-buying companies at low, set prices, and to absorb high labor costs.16 And since tobacco is a monocrop, which means that it’s the only crop grown on the same land year after year, the soil quality, use of pesticides and chemicals, and water pollution make it even more difficult for farmers to transition to a more sustainable and economical crop.17
+Tobacco farming is often promoted as a viable, economically sustaining way of life in low- and middle-income countries – enticing farmers to grow a crop that may generate cash, provide access to credit, and is somewhat resistant to market fluctuations like other crops.15 What often happens, however, is farmers are locked into contracts with transnational companies unable to negotiate fair terms, forced to sell their tobacco leaf to leaf-buying companies at low, set prices, and to absorb high labor costs.16 And since tobacco is a monocrop, which means that it’s the only crop grown on the same land year after year, the soil quality, use of pesticides and chemicals, and water pollution make it even more difficult for farmers to transition to a more sustainable and economical crop.17

 These are just a few of the many destructive practices tobacco companies want to hide.
 Now it’s time to bring these environmental hazards to light.

-Big Tobacco clears land through deforestation: Tobacco Farming Phase I
+Big Tobacco clears land through deforestation: tobacco farming phase I

-Deforestation not only threatens the biodiversity of our natural environment, but also often leaves soil more vulnerable to erosion, which in turn can cause the plants left behind to be more susceptible to fire.21
+Deforestation not only threatens the biodiversity of our natural environment, it also often leaves soil more vulnerable to erosion, which in turn can cause the plants left behind to be more susceptible to fire.21

-Although there are many ways to cure tobacco, the most common for cigarette tobacco is called flue curing which uses heat from burning wood to dry the tobacco in a temperature-controlled barn.26
+Although there are many ways to cure tobacco, the most common for cigarette tobacco is called flue curing, which uses heat from burning wood to dry the tobacco in a temperature-controlled barn.26

 Deforestation destroys the forests that act like the Earth’s lungs and are a critical component to our global health.
-According to Antonio Guterres, the Secretary-General of the United Nations, “Some 1.6 billion people worldwide depend directly on forests for food, shelter, energy, medicines and income.
+According to Antonio Guterres, the Secretary-General of the United Nations, “Some 1.6 billion people worldwide depend directly on forests for food, shelter, energy, medicines, and income.
 Forests provide clean air and fresh water and help to avert desertification.
 They are home to 80 percent of all known terrestrial species, and they regulate our climate, absorbing one-third of global greenhouse gas emissions.”27

 DID YOU KNOW